billyfryer/NBA-All-Average-Team/README.md

 teams every year.
 Especially with lots of teams employing the tanking strategy (notably the 76ers in the mid-2010s and the Knicks since Carmelo left), we were hoping to see if a statistically average NBA would be competitive against some of these teams.

+For a Summary of the Report, feel free to look at our slides or the Poster!